giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 **Teacher activities**

-"Lecture 05 - Introduction to the module" is an introduction to the remaining parts of the course and focus on getting started with the development environment and the Assignment 02 project.
+* "Lecture 05 - Introduction to the module" is an introduction to part 2 & part 3 of the course.
+* Walkthrough of the Assignment 02 project.

+* About object oriented programming with Python.
+Hmmm, is this already fixed?
+* About importance of development environment.

 ### Things to do on your own